lablup/backend.ai-manager/README.rst

 ~~~~~~~~~~~~~~~

 We recommend to use virtual environments in Python.
-You may share a virtual environment with other Sorna projects.
+You may share a virtual environment with other Backend.AI projects.

 .. code-block:: sh